cosmos/ibc-go/docs/ibc/middleware/develop.md

 During the handshake callbacks, the middleware can split the version into: `mw-version`, `app-version`.
 It can do its negotiation logic on `mw-version`, and pass the `app-version` to the underlying application.

+The middleware should simply pass the capability in the callback arguments along to the underlying application so that it may be claimed by the base application.
+The base application will then pass the capability up the stack in order to authenticate an outgoing packet/acknowledgement.

+In the case where the middleware wishes to send a packet or acknowledgment without the involvement of the underlying application, it should be given access to the same `scopedKeeper` as the base application so that it can retrieve the capabilities by itself.

 ### Handshake Callbacks: